awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 ## Architecture<a name="ecs-exec-architecture"></a>

 ECS Exec makes use of AWS Systems Manager \(SSM\) Session Manager to establish a connection with the running container and uses AWS Identity and Access Management \(IAM\) policies to control access to running commands in a running container\.
 This is made possible by bind\-mounting the necessary SSM agent binaries into the container\.
 The Amazon ECS or AWS Fargate agent is responsible for starting the SSM core agent inside the container alongside your application code\.
-For more information, see [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html)\.
+For more information, see [Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html)\.

 You can audit which user accessed the container using AWS CloudTrail and log each command \(and their output\) to Amazon S3 or Amazon CloudWatch Logs\.
 To encrypt data between the local client and container with your own encryption key, you must provide the AWS Key Management Service \(AWS KMS\) key\.